veg/datamonkey-docs/methods/fubar.md

 4. **Export Results**:
    - Results can be downloaded in JSON format for further analysis or kept for record-keeping.
    - Use the available buttons to export visualizations as images.

+## FAQ

+### 1. I am using FUBAR and MEME to analyze a set of genes, but I often see discrepancies in the results.
+Why does FUBAR report more selected sites?

+FUBAR detects pervasive selection, while MEME looks for episodic selection.
+It is common to find that FUBAR reports more sites, as it is designed to identify consistent selection over time, whereas MEME may flag a smaller number of sites that show evidence of selection specifically at certain time points.

+### 2. How should I handle sequences that contain gaps or ambiguous bases (Ns) when using FUBAR or other selection methods?

+Generally, gaps are treated as missing data, and HyPhy should handle them.
+However, sequences with a high proportion of gaps may carry less informative content, leading to potential bias in the analysis.
+It's advisable to pre-filter sequences with excessive gaps before analysis for better results.

+### 3. Calculating gene-wide dN and dS values from FUBAR output?

+Yes, you can calculate mean dN/dS across selected sites by averaging the dN and dS values for only the positively selected sites reported by FUBAR, but keep in mind that high variability may influence results.

+### 4. Running tests with smaller datasets (fewer than 10 sequences)?

+With small datasets, you may find that statistical power decreases significantly.
+For reliable results, it's recommended to use methods like FEL, which may still provide useful insights, but consider the limitations of your sample size regarding detection of selection.

+### 5. Should I run GARD before FUBAR, especially with large datasets?

+Yes, running GARD first is advisable as it helps to identify recombination breakpoints within your alignment, which can improve the reliability of subsequent analyses such as FUBAR.

+### 6. How to specify different branches for foreground and background in FUBAR?

+Unfortunately, FUBAR does not currently support direct partitioning of foreground/background branches.

+### 7. My results from FUBAR contains many null values for alpha (dS) and beta (dN).
+What should I do?

+This is likely due to numerical underflow from zero-length branches in your tree.

+### 8. I’ve encountered segmentation faults or underflow errors during analysis.
+What can I do to resolve these?

+Given that these issues often arise from complex or long alignments, try breaking down your dataset into smaller parts.
+Additionally, make sure you are using the latest version of HyPhy, as fixes for such bugs are routinely released.

+### 9. I have multiple runs with FUBAR and FEL; how can I combine their results?

+Each analysis can produce distinct outputs.
+You may need to extract relevant data from the json files and compile them into a single table, often utilizing scripts or data manipulation in R or Python.